Social Studies Materials:Click here

 -

-Students can also learn about the Black Death by going to this site:
+Students can learn about castles by going to this site:

 -